14 tips to be more productive at work and in your private life

 Operational tip: Use visualization to your advantage

-In the evening before going to bed or in the early morning, visualize yourself successfully completing your most important tasks of the day.
+In the evening before going to bed or in the early morning, visualize yourself completing your most important tasks of the day.

 Watch yourself perform in the way that best suits your professional or personal situation.